 - The tapered design at the feet limits what shape and size of sleeping pads you can use.

-Another popular tent that received an update last year is the Big Agnes Copper Spur HV UL2.
-We tested this tent side-by-side with the Quarter Dome on our trip to Canyonlands, and found the 2 share a lot in common.
-Both have similar floor dimensions that taper towards the feet, and their vertical walls make the interior tolerable for 2 (getting the 3-person model still is best for comfort seekers).
+Another popular tent worth considering is the Big Agnes Copper Spur HV UL2.
+We tested this tent side-by-side with the Quarter Dome on a trip to Canyonlands and found that the two share a lot in common.
+Both have similar floor dimensions that taper towards the feet, and their near-vertical walls make the interiors tolerable for two (getting the three-person model still is best for comfort seekers).
 The Quarter Dome’s pole design does open up more space at the foot end of the tent and it has larger vestibules (21.5 sq. ft. vs. 18 sq. ft.), but the Copper Spur gets the clear weight advantage with a 9-ounce savings.
-Further, we found that the Copper Spur was the slightly sturdier tent in wind, although both models should be good enough for most 3-season conditions.
-Independent of price, we prefer the Copper Spur overall, but the $100 savings makes the Quarter Dome a great value.
+Further, we found that the Copper Spur was the slightly sturdier tent in wind, although both models should be fine for most 3-season conditions.
+Independent of price, we prefer the Copper Spur overall, but the $100 cost savings makes the Quarter Dome a better value play.

 Editor’s note: We usually provide a live price comparison table below our outdoor gear reviews, but the Quarter Dome 2 is sold exclusively by REI.
 You can see the Quarter Dome 2 page here and support us in the process.
 Thanks!